ot4i/app-connect-templates/resources/markdown/Get PagerDuty schedule and update Slack user group and topic_instructions.md

 **PagerDuty v2 API user token**

-- You can create this in PagerDuty from your `My Profile` on the `User Settings` tab.
+- You can create this in PagerDuty under the `User Settings` tab on `My Profile`.
 - Copy the API key as this will be required in the flow.

 **Slack App**